What Exactly Is Flat?

 - Mobility is another factor.
 Cast iron tables and platens are usually way to heavy to be mounted on wheels.

 - Availability is also an issue.
 Laser cut kits can be easily produced on demand.
 Cast tables require a lot more infrastructure.

 At the end of the day, it really comes down to what you’re building.
-From corner to corner a large fabricated table (say 8′ or more) might have a variance of at most 1/16th” – 1/32″.
-That’s way flatter than a concrete floor, or a non-engineered welding surface.
-And would work perfectly for projects ranging from motorcycle chassis to dining tables.
-But it’s not going to meet NASA specs.
+From end to end our fabricated tables generally have a variance of 1/16th” – 1/8″.
+One of the most common issue is there could be a slight twist in a fabricated table.
+Again, generally in the 1/16″ – 1 /8″ range max.
+Either way, that’s way flatter than a concrete floor, or a non-engineered welding surface.
+And would work perfectly for projects ranging from a motorcycle chassis to dining tables.

 Let’s contrast this for a minute.
 BuildPro tables are rated at a table flatness of .004 inches per foot.
 Siegmund tables have a flatness rating of +/- .0025 inches per foot.
 So for example, an 8 foot table could have a variance of flatness of .032 (or about 1/32″) for the BuildPro or .02 inches (about 1/40″).